pavaninkollu/ShopWave-django/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any queries, reach out to `your-email@example.com`.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss.

-## Contact
-For any queries, reach out to `your-email@example.com`.
+For any queries, reach out to `pavankumarinkollu@gmail.com`.